erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

         print(value.get('Enabled'))
 ```

-But having Chef, which is written in Ruby depend on Python just felt like the wrong approach.
-Luckily as of Chef 17.7.22, Chef now has a built in method for using a [Ruby to ObjC bridge for CoreFoundation](https://github.com/chef/chef/pull/11898).
+But having Chef, which is written in Ruby, depend on Python just felt like the wrong approach.
+Luckily as of Chef 17.7.22, Chef now has a built-in method for using a [Ruby to ObjC bridge for CoreFoundation](https://github.com/chef/chef/pull/11898).
 With that bridge available, I [ported the python code into ruby and made it a dynamic function](https://github.com/uber/client-platform-engineering/blob/main/chef/cookbooks/uber_helpers/libraries/node_utils.rb#L737-L760) so we could use it for other Network Extensions, should the time come.

 We were then able to hook into this [function directly in our crowdstrike code](https://github.com/uber/client-platform-engineering/blob/main/chef/cookbooks/cpe_crowdstrike_falcon_sensor/resources/cpe_crowdstrike_falcon_sensor.rb#L318-L334).

 Life was great!
 But then we started seeing failures on some of our devices.
-Further investigation showed that this function failed when there were multiple content filters.
+Further investigation showed that this function failed when there were multiple content filters - typically due to unapproved VPNs.
 CFPreferences, or at least the bridge that the Progress team had written was failing, causing Chef runs to fail.

-With a bit of a hint, I went back to python, but this time tried via PyObjc:
+With a bit of a hint, I _hopped_ back to python, but this time tried via PyObjc:

 ```python
 #!/usr/local/bin/managed_python3